aahsnr-configs/linux-system/gentoo/README.md

 ls -l /var/lib/sbctl/keys/db/db.key /var/lib/sbctl/keys/db/db.pem
 ```

-> **Note**: Key **enrollment** into UEFI firmware happens later (Part 9), after the first reboot into Setup Mode.
+> **Note:** Key **enrollment** into UEFI firmware happens later (Part 9), after the first reboot into Setup Mode.
 For now, having the keys generated is sufficient for dracut to produce a signed UKI.

 ---

 ## Part 7B — NVIDIA Driver Setup

-This section covers the installation and configuration of the proprietary NVIDIA driver stack, ensuring it is compatible with Secure Boot, the Wayland compositor, and the system's hardening measures.
+This section covers installation and configuration of the proprietary NVIDIA driver stack, ensuring compatibility with Secure Boot, the Wayland compositor, and the system’s hardening measures.

 ### 7B.1 — Kernel Configuration for NVIDIA

-The cachyos-sources `.config` already enables most of the required options, but verify the following with `make menuconfig` before building the kernel:
+The minimal kernel config already enables every required symbol.
+In `make menuconfig`, verify the following (all three are already `=y`):

 ```
 Bus options (PCI etc.) --->
-  [*] PCI Express support
   [*] VGA Arbitration                                   CONFIG_VGA_ARB

 Device Drivers --->